Create User

 "internal-12345"

 Array of contact emails or phone numbers.
 Any update will fully replace the existing extra contacts.
-This contacts only live within your organization, therefore are not verified by Humanos.
-You will not be able to use it to contact the user.
+These contacts only live within your organization, and are therefore not verified by Humanos.
+You will not be able to use them to contact the user.

 Any update will fully replace the existing identity.